Ivo Heuberger: Tennis career

 Ivo turned pro in 1997.
 He won his first title in India at a small $25,000 Challenger, beating Danai Udomchoke 6–2, 6–3.

 Ivo was chosen to represent Switzerland along with the rest of the Swiss Davis Cup team 7 times during his career.

-His career was one that had few highlights and perhaps he was best known in the tennis world for his relationship with former world #1 Martina Hingis.
+His career was one that had few highlights.
+He was best known in the tennis world, possibly, for his relationship with former world #1 Martina Hingis.
 His best ranking was 102, and he remained in the 100s for much of his career.
-He is what most in the tennis world would call a "journeyman"—one who spends much of their career on the Challenger circuit and in ATP qualifying draws.
+He is what most in the tennis world call a "journeyman"—one who spends much of his career on the Challenger circuit and in ATP qualifying draws.

-Perhaps his most notable win was his defeat of Roger Federer in qualifying at the 1999 US Open.
+He defeated Roger Federer in qualifying at the 1999 US Open, in perhaps his most notable win.
 Ivo defeated the then 18-year-old Federer in the second round of qualifying in straight sets.
-Never again, in the ensuing 21 years, would Roger fail to advance to the main draw of a Grand Slam tournament.
+Roger Federer never failed to advance to the main draw of a Grand Slam tournament, for the next 21 years, after that loss.